xindd/DCNet/README.md

   # DCNet Package
-  ###Using deep learning to unravel the cell profile from bulk expression data
-    Deconvolution network (DCNet), an "explainable" artificial neural network model was created to infer cell content from bulk RNA-Seq samples.
-    It embeds the relationship between 434 cells and 9078 marker genes in a neural network, and uses a hidden layer to characterize the cell type and content.
+  ### Using deep learning to unravel the cell profile from bulk expression data Deconvolution network (DCNet), an "explainable" artificial neural network model wascreated to infer cell content from bulk RNA-Seq samples.
+It embeds the relationship between 434 cells and 9078 marker genes in a neural network,and uses a hidden layer to characterize the cell type and content.

   # INSTALL
     git clone https://github.com/xindd/DCNet.git